 The MG Marvel R is available with 15 advanced driver assistance systems under MG Pilot.
 These include basic features like Adaptive Cruise Control, Intelligent High Beam Control, and Drowsiness Warning System and the more advanced Traffic Jam Assistance, Lane Keep Assistance, Rear Traffic Alert, and Blind Spot Monitoring.

-In addition to the UK, MG currently retails in 16 European countries, including Norway, Sweden, Spain, Portugal, France, and Germany.
+MG currently retails in 26 European countries, including Norway, Sweden, Spain, Portugal, France, Germany, and the UK.
 While sales in the UK include internal combustion-engined and electrified vehicles, MG models sold in the EU markets are electric only (or PHEV in the case of the MG EHS).

 Some of the regional RHD markets that hold potential for MG EVs this decade include Scotland, Ireland, Guernsey, Jersey, and Malta.